 If this all sounds too good to be true, that’s because there’s one important caveat: A CRM is only powerful when it’s actually used.
 When a salesperson neglects to save a new client, or an accountant forgets to mark invoices “paid,” the system slowly becomes less reliable.

 For this reason, and as we’ll explain more in this article, it’s extremely important to choose the right CRM and implement it correctly from the start.
 There’s a huge range of CRMs programs – all with different features, specialties and difficulty ratings.
-Choosing a program that suites your needs will put you on course towards that sweet dream of better office productivity.
+Read our guide to choosing CRM software.

 Who Needs a CRM?